 » Shanghai American Football League

-» Shanghai Sluggers Youth Baseball
+» Shanghai Sluggers Youth Baseball-registration has started!

 » Shanghai Thunderbirds Ice Hockey

 » Active Kidz Shanghai

 » Century Park Football Club - Soccer Training

 » Tuesday Night Co-ed Volleyball (starts after Chinese New Year)